 Dallas ISD is expanding opportunities for students, thanks to an exciting partnership with the Dallas County Community College District.
-In fall 2016, Dallas ISD opened eight new collegiate academies, one of which is a Pathways to Technology Early College High School (P-TECH), the first of its kind in the state of Texas.
-In 2017, Dallas ISD will add 10 additional collegiate academies.
-These schools will enable students to:
+In addition to the 5 traditional Early College High Schools, the Collegiate Academies now include 18 new Pathways to Technology Early College High Schools (P-TECH).
+These new schools will enable students to:

-Each collegiate academy will have a higher education partner and offer its own academic pathway leading to an Associate of Applied Science degree.
+Each P-TECH will have a higher education partner and offer its own academic pathway leading to an Associate of Applied Science degree.
 The career pathways available to students will range from health sciences, information technology and cyber security to culinary arts, animal sciences, law enforcement, and others.